Peter

 knee but go with it.

-things up and invention-as-fact gives the energy that powers Finchs
+in ripping things up and invention-as-fact gives the energy that powers

-work and reputation.
-Jimi Hendrix never did wake up lost on the island
+Finchs work and reputation.
+Jimi Hendrix never did wake up lost

-in the middle of Roath Park Lake by the way, despite what the Western
+on the island in the middle of Roath Park Lake by the way, despite

-Mail might think Finch made it up.
-He is an anarchist in a
+what the Western Mail might think Finch made it up.
+He is an

-sharp suit, a punk with the safety pins attaching cultures that are
+anarchist in a sharp suit, a punk with the safety pins attaching cultures

-not usually stuck together.
-Sometimes this leaves the reader confused;
+that are not usually stuck together.
+Sometimes this leaves the reader

-why call sequences of poems haikus if they dont have 17 syllables?
+confused; why call sequences of poems haikus if they dont have

-And I am not the first to point out that Wales is not bigger than
+17 syllables?
+And I am not the first to point out that Wales is not

 But no matter.
 Long may Finchs birdcall attract us from the